Family Educational Rights and Privacy Act (FERPA)

 This law prohibits Financial Aid, Registrar, Fiscal Services, and many other UTSA departments from releasing any specific student education information without the student's written permission.
 Parents, guardians, spouses, etc., cannot have access to the student's education records, including account information, unless the student has filled out a Student Authorization to Release Education Records Form (PDF).
-The completed and approved form should be taken in person or mailed to Enrollment Services Center for processing.
+The completed and approved form should be taken in person or mailed to One Stop Enrollment Center for processing.
 Student must present valid photo ID at Enrollment Services at time of processing.
-Forms may also be turned in at the Downtown Enrollment Service Center and Registrar (FS 1.500).
+Forms may also be turned in at the Downtown One Stop Enrollment Center (FS 1.500).

-Disclosure: Enrollment Services (who provides support for Admissions, Registrar, Financial Aid, and Fiscal Services) reserves the right not to release grades or GPA over the phone, even if a Student Authorization to Release Education Records Form is on file.
+Disclosure: The One Stop Enrollment Center (who provides support for Admissions, Registrar, and Financial Aid) reserves the right not to release grades or GPA over the phone, even if a Student Authorization to Release Education Records Form is on file.